cloudfoundry-attic/mssql-server-broker/sqlserver-util/README.md

 # sqlserver-util
-Shared utility code for communicating with SqlServer.
+Shared utility code for communicating with SQL Server.